cempatarius/Postmin/docs/INSTALL.md

 passwords will need to be recalled often throughout the process.
 Since these passwords do not need to be entered after the initial setup they should be complex and lengthy passwords.
-Create passwords for the following usernames and keep them associated to each other.
+Create passwords for the following usernames and keep them associated with their respective username.

 * postmin
 * spamd
 * postfix_ro
 * dovecot
-* opendkim

 Adding Additional Repos